 No pricing info available

-Plastic surgeon Oleg S. Tkach, located in Kyiv, Kiev, Ukraine offers patients Stomach Cancer Surgery procedures among its total of 17 available procedures, across 6 different specialties.
-Currently, there's no pricing information for Stomach Cancer Surgery procedures at Plastic surgeon Oleg S. Tkach, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Plastic surgeon Oleg S. Tkach, can be found in Kyiv, Kiev, Ukraine and offers its patients Stomach Cancer Surgery procedures as well as 17 other procedures, across 6 different procedure categories.
+At present, there is no pricing information for Stomach Cancer Surgery procedures at Plastic surgeon Oleg S. Tkach.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Plastic surgeon Oleg S. Tkach is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?